Wilma Rudolph: Post-Olympic career

-In 1961 Rudolph married William Ward, a North Carolina College at Durham track team member; they divorced in 1963.
-In the interim, Rudolph retired from track competition at the age of twenty-two, following victories in the 100-meter and 4 x 100-meter-relay races at the U.S.–Soviet meet at Stanford University in 1962.
-At the time of her retirement, Rudolph was still the world record-holder in the 100-meter (11.2 seconds set on July 19, 1961), 200-meter (22.9 seconds set on July 9, 1960), and 4 x 100-meter-relay events.
+In 1961, Rudolph married William Ward, a North Carolina College at Durham track team member; they divorced in 1963.
+In the interim, Rudolph retired from track competition at age 22, following victories in the 100-meter and 4 × 100-meter-relay races at the U.S.–Soviet meet at Stanford University in 1962.
+At the time of her retirement, Rudolph was still the world record-holder in the 100-meter (11.2 seconds set on July 19, 1961), 200-meter (22.9 seconds set on July 9, 1960), and 4 × 100-meter-relay events.
 She had also won seven national AAU sprint titles and set the women's indoor track record of 6.9 seconds in the 60-yard dash.
-As Rudolph explained it, she retired at the peak of her athletic career because she wanted to leave the sport while still at her best.
-As such, she did not compete at the 1964 Summer Olympic Games in Tokyo, Japan, saying, "If I won two gold medals, there would be something lacking.
+As Rudolph explained it, she retired at the peak of her athletic career because Rudolph wanted to leave the sport while still at her best.
+As such, Rudolph did not compete at the 1964 Summer Olympic Games in Tokyo, Japan, saying, "If I won two gold medals, there would be something lacking.
 I'll stick with the glory I've already won like Jesse Owens did in 1936."

 After retiring from competition, Rudolph continued her education at Tennessee State and earned a bachelor's degree in elementary education in 1963.
-That year she also made a month-long trip to West Africa as a goodwill ambassador for the U.S State Department.
+That same year, she made a month-long trip to West Africa as a goodwill ambassador for the U.S State Department.
 Rudolph served as U.S. representative to the 1963 Friendship Games in Dakar, Senegal, and visited Ghana, Guinea, Mali, and Upper Volta, where she attended sporting events, visited schools, and made guest appearances on television and radio broadcasts.
-She also attended the premiere of the U.S. Information Agency's documentary film that highlighted her track career.
+Rudolph also attended the premiere of the U.S. Information Agency's documentary film that highlighted her track career.

 In May 1963, a few weeks after returning from Africa, Rudolph participated in a civil rights protest in her hometown of Clarksville to desegregate one of the city's restaurants.
 Within a short time, the mayor announced that the city's public facilities, including its restaurants, would become fully integrated.
 Rudolph also married Robert Eldridge, who had fathered her child when she was in high school, later that year.
-The couple had three additional children, but divorced after seventeen years of marriage.
+The couple had three additional children, but divorced after 17 years of marriage.

 Later years

 Rudolph did not earn significant money as an amateur athlete and shifted to a career in teaching and coaching after her retirement from track competition.
-She began as a second-grade teacher at Cobb Elementary School, where she had attended as a child, and coached track at Burt High School, where she had once been a student-athlete herself, but conflict forced her to leave the position.
+She began as a second-grade teacher at Cobb Elementary School, which Rudolph had attended as a child, and coached track at Burt High School, where she had once been a student-athlete herself.